BAProductions/Samsung-Galaxy-Tab-4-Light-Project/README.md

 **samsung.xml contains all msm8226 base Samsung Galaxy Tab 4'S & was built for develop who want to contribute to the project & have all 4 tablet at hand**

+[Click Here](https://github.com/matissewifi/) To get the newly update source for build the rom.

 Support thread available over on **XDA Developers**

 [Click Here](https://forum.xda-developers.com/tab-4/development/samsung-galaxy-tab-4-light-project-t3877643) get help with your device & the rom